mokemars/imx6ul-freertos/README.md

 # imx6ul-freertos
-Use freertos with imx6ul.It is support CycloneTCP,LitteVGL and Canfestival The websit:http://discovery-technology.com/ Email:mokemars@163.com
+Use freertos with discovery imx6ul board.It is support CycloneTCP,LitteVGL and Canfestival.
+The websit:http://discovery-technology.com/
+Email:mokemars@163.com